Oregon CLE Requirements

 • 1.00 general credit for every 2 hours of volunteer time on the bench.

-Oregon attorneys may earn up to 6.00 credits per 3-year reporting period (up to 3.00 credits per short reporting period) from Category 3 activites.
-For each Category 3 Professional Development activity, Oregon attorneys may earn the following number of credits:
+Oregon attorneys may earn up to 6.00 credits per 3-year reporting period (up to 3.00 credits per short reporting period) from Category 3 activities.
+From Category 3, Oregon attorneys may earn the following number of credits:

 • Participating in personal management assistance activities: